We revolutionize wound treatment!

 This is the beginning of several years of suffering that almost 3 million Germans with chronic wounds share with Ruth Wollgast.
 It is characterized by great restrictions in daily life, countless treatments with ointments, tablets, wound dressings and, in the case of the Hamburg woman, even a skin transplant.

 But all to no avail: "I'm actually a very positive person, but the wound was a real pain in the neck.
-When you're still in pain after three years and really limited, you can really despair," says the sprightly retiree looking back.
+When you're still in pain after three years and really limited, you can despair," says the retiree looking back.

 Twice a week, the plasma patch is applied to the patient's wound, which is around eight centimeters in size, and the cold plasma is generated directly over the open area.
 Multi-resistant bacteria are killed in just 120 seconds and cell regeneration is promoted.
 After only six weeks, Ruth Wollgast's wound is closed: "I am so very grateful to my practitioner that he recommended the therapy to me and also persuaded me a little.
 Now I can live freely again, have no more pain and am just happy."